sharik756/sharik756/README.md

 ## I'm a Man, Friend, and Knowledge Explorer!!!

-- 🔭 Currently, I'm working on my projects: [E-commerce Project](https://github.com/sharik756/e-commerce-project), [COVID-19 Live Data Analysis](https://github.com/sharik756/covid-19-data-analysis), [Spotify and YouTube Analysis](https://github.com/sharik756/spotify-youtube-analysis)!
+- 🔭 Currently, I'm working on my projects: [Spotify and YouTube Analysis](https://github.com/sharik756/spotify-youtube-analysis)!
 - 🌱 I’m currently learning Data Science, Machine Learning, and Artificial Intelligence.
 - 👯 I’m looking to collaborate with other data enthusiasts and content creators.
 - 🥅 2023 Goals: Make a positive impact on society through data-driven solutions.